Alpena Community College students can come to The Student Services Center for the help they need to succeed! All services are FREE!

 Services for Students

-- Study skills, note-taking, testing techniques, APA & MLA formatting, scholarship searches, resume, cover letter & interview techniques, scheduling the right classes for your degree and more!
+- FREE WORKSHOPS on: Study skills, note-taking, testing techniques, APA & MLA formatting, scholarship searches, resume, cover letter & interview techniques, scheduling the right classes for your degree and more!

 - Math solution manuals and foot pedals for machine transcription